arcrozier/final-project/README.md

     different images.
 This action will not eliminate the images, but will add them back to the list of images for the current round and present them later to be compared to different images.

-   This process continues until the user no longer wants to compare images.
-If the user only has
+   As a quick feedback message, a green box will appear around the chosen images.
+The sorting
-    one image remaining or has indicated liking all remaining images (by failing to eliminate them), they will be notified of their options by a popup window.
+    process continues until the user no longer wants to compare images.
+If the user only has one image remaining or has indicated liking all remaining images (by failing to eliminate them), they will be notified of their options by a popup window.
 This will ask the user to either save the images to favorites or to continue sorting.
-      * **Save favorites** will add all remaining images to the favorites folder that may be later exported to the user's computer
+       * **Save favorites** adds all remaining images to the favorites folder that may be later exported to the user's computer
-      * **Continue sorting** will allow the users to eliminate more photos and/or upload new images
+       * **Continue sorting** allows the users to eliminate more photos and/or upload new images

 ### File_Dropdown